Fort Lauderdale

 National Women Of Color Empowerment Conference

-The Women of Color Empowerment Conference builds professional relationships within the sisterhood.
+The original Women of Color Empowerment Conference builds great professional relationships

 Shops & Spa